Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Create a thread

-Use the `create` method to create a chat thread.
+Use the `create` method to create a thread.

 - `CreateChatThreadRequest` is the model to pass to this method.
 - `topic` is used to provide a topic for the thread.